How to Find Contractors for Your Home's Exterior Finishing

 - Starting the search without a clear SOW (design project).

-- Chasing only the lowest price.
+- Chasing the lowest price alone.

 - Working without an official written contract.

-- Trusting recommendations without your own verification.
+- Trusting recommendations without verifying them yourself.

 - Ignoring the portfolio and independent reviews.